 Open shows are larger affairs and are put on by local canine societies; they are for Kennel Club registered dogs only.
 They can be held in a variety of venues from leisure centres to county show grounds.
 These shows will have classes for specific breeds, which will be listed in its schedule.
-You will be able to get a schedule from either your ringcraft club, or by ordering one from the advertisements that will be in the dog press – Our Dogs and Dog World, both of which can be obtained on subscription.
+You will be able to get a schedule from either your ringcraft club, or by ordering one from the advertisements that will be in the dog press – Our Dogs or logging onto either www.Fossedata.com or www.Highampress.co.uk both of which publish show schedules.

 Once you have your show schedule, and you have checked that ESS classes are being held, you will need to fill in the entry form and send it to the secretary of the society by the closing date, which will be stated on the front cover.
 On the inside back cover; you will find the definition of the classes that are scheduled and the requirements of entry for each class.
 Here again, your ringcraft club will be able to help with this should you need advice.

 On show day, set off in good time so that you and your puppy arrive with plenty of time to settle down.
 Find the ring that you will be in, a list is usually displayed near to the secretary’s table.
 If it is a nice day, you will be able to take all you need ‘ringside’ and have the chance to meet other people from the breed.
 When judging starts, the steward will call in the class, pay attention to what he/she tells you to do and if you’re not sure – ask!
 Try to remember all that you have learnt in your training classes and put it into practice.
 When all the dogs have been judged the judge will place them in order of 1st 2nd 3rd Reserve and VHC (very highly commended).
 If you are lucky enough to be placed first, you will need to stay in the ring so that the judge can write up a critique of your dog.
 This will then be published in the dog press a few weeks later.